mattjr/syntheticcv/readme.md

 the paper describing the image generation process can be found [here](http://www.doc.ic.ac.uk/~ahanda/VaFRIC/icra2014.pdf) it has been generated wit POVray http://www.povray.org/

-improved version of thes synthetic data with additional what can be found [here](http://redwood-data.org/indoor/dataset.html)
+improved version of the synthetic data with additional what can be found [here](http://redwood-data.org/indoor/dataset.html)

-explaination on how to create a camera paramterized as usually done in computer vision in povray in [1], but there is not code available online.
+explanation on how to create a camera parametrized as usually done in computer vision in povray in [1], but there is not code available online.

 there a a similar project to generate synthetic scenes seen from a car [3]